 But let's say it's a little late for deterrents.
 You have fruit flies and you want to banish them.

 The easiest, cheapest way to do it is with a homemade fruit fly trap, made with something sweet or attractive to fruit flies (remember, they're drawn to fermenting fruit).
 Vinegar, beer, or wine all do the trick.
 Pour it into a container that will attract the flies but make it tough for them to get back out.
 A jar with a lid with a few small holes is ideal.
-Set out in your kitchen, and watch the flies fall in and clean when it gets full (ewwww).
+You can also cover a cup with a piece of plastic wrap and poke a few holes in it.
+Set out in your kitchen, and watch the flies make their way in; clean when it gets full (ewwww).

 Homemade Fruit Fly Traps